rvetere/loxobomised/README.md

 This can be used to control the final position of the jalousie blinds: a tilt of 0 means "closed", 1 would be "tilted" and 2 is "open".

 CAUTION!
-The parameter is also used to determine if it is a jalousie with blinds or just a "Markise".
-This means, if you want to control the markise on your balcony, never use `tilt`!
-The markise cannot be controlled in the way we control normal jalousie with blinds and just won't work if you pass the tilt parameter.
+The parameter is also used to determine if it is a jalousie with blinds or just an awning.
+This means, if you want to control the awning on your balcony, never use `tilt`!
+The awning cannot be controlled in the way we control normal jalousie with blinds and just won't work if you pass the tilt parameter.

 ### Type